 Here are some valuable routines to consider in your brokerage activities:

 - CONNECT: Spend time connecting with all your clients on current investment and property issues.
-When you have established relationships with clients and prospects about local property and their situation of investment, you simply must make the calls and find out how things are changing for people.
+When you have established relationships with clients and prospects about the local property and their situation of investment, you simply must make the calls and find out how things are changing for people.
 A forward-thinking approach is quite important; be aware of the supply and demand for local property and how those ‘churn’ factors can change things for your clients.

 - FEEDBACK: Track the feedback from inspections with buyers or tenants.
 Understand what they are thinking and seeing in the local property market.
 Their feedback can be valuable in conditioning clients and local owners with listings and negotiations.
 Make a note of ‘conversational feedback’ for later references in negotiations.
 Talk about your inspections and what people are thinking and seeing in the local area.
 Find the common linkages to put transactions together.